Mohamed Al-Fayed

-Fayed was married to Samira Khashoggi from 1954 to 1956, and had a son Dodi.
-Dodi was in a romantic relationship with Diana, Princess of Wales, when they both died in a car crash in Paris in 1997.
-In 1985, Fayed married Finnish socialite and former model Heini Wathén with whom he has four children: Jasmine, Karim, Camilla, and Omar.
+Fayed was married to Samira Khashoggi from 1954 to 1956.
+They had a son, Dodi, who was in a romantic relationship with Diana, Princess of Wales, when they both died in a car crash in Paris in 1997.
+Fayed claimed that the crash was orchestrated by MI6 on the instructions of Prince Philip, Duke of Edinburgh.
+In 2011, Fayed financially supported an unreleased documentary film Unlawful Killing, that presented his version of events.